-Every home sale is different, as varying service providers are paid out and negotiations and agreements are finalized.
+Every home sale is different, with varying service providers, negotiations and agreements.
 So while closing payments have a typical range for both buyers and sellers, closing costs on a home could vary by several thousand dollars depending on the price and terms of the real estate transaction.

 To estimate what your closing costs are as buyer or seller, try out Edina Realty Title’s closing costs calculator.

-It only takes 30 seconds to generate your potential costs with this tool — and the calculator automatically breaks your costs into separate categories so you can see what your closing costs are really paying for.
+It only takes 30 seconds to determine your potential costs with this tool.
+Plus, the calculator automatically breaks your costs into separate categories so you can see where your closing costs are allocated.

-Keep in mind that the calculator will not include the costs if you are a seller who has agreed to pay:
+Keep in mind, the calculator will not automatically include extra costs that a seller has agreed to pay, such as:

 - All or a portion of the buyer’s closing costs